After a month at the City of Rocks and Castle Rocks, Idaho, it was time to hit the pavement and get home to Seattle.

-After settling in I noticed that the dusty road in front of me had lots of traffic.
+After settling in I noticed that the dusty road in front of me had lots of traffic that impacted me with noise and dust.
 The road was narrow and ended a couple of miles from me.
 I thought the traffic and dust would slow down about 8:00 pm.
 People need to get home to get a good night sleep for work on Monday – correct?
 But the dust and the traffic didn’t slow down till about 10:00.
 It remains a mystery to me why there was so much traffic: drug deals at the end of the road?
 A party?
 Good fishing?
 But at 10:00 it was time for a good night’s rest.

 That was when a car pulls into my camping area with music blasting.
 With a smile I walked over and asked them to please turn the volume down.
 Nice kids, they turned the volume down and then told me that they were having a party there that night. !?!
-I had wild thoughts; nudity, guns, drunks, etc. Turns out I only had to get up once to ask that the music volume be turned down.
+I had wild thoughts; nudity, guns, drunks, etc. Turns out they weren’t too wild and I was able to get some sleep.
+I only got up once to ask them to turn the volume down.

 And the night kept denying me a good night sleep.
 Remember I wrote it was hot; so hot I went to sleep with only my screen door shut.
 In the middle of the night Razzy decided that we needed a watch dog and she was the dog to provide the service.
 First I heard a growl, then a bark, and then another bark.
 I got up and closed the door.
 In the morning I discovered what Razzy was barking at.
 The kids had let their dog run free after the party and they slept.